Connect with us

 Here are 5 reasons why you shouldn’t keep your status to yourself.

 1. Your partner is at risk of contracting it.
-If you haven’t told your partner yet, they may contact it if you have unprotected sex.
+If you haven’t told your partner yet, they may contact you if you have unprotected sex.

 2. Some people tend to keep away from their partner sexually in a bid to protect them from contracting it.
 They do this without informing their partner of the reason behind it.
 This may wreck your relationship if care is not taken.

-3. Your partner may have contracted it and it is important they get treated early.
-STI’s sometimes, have complications when left untreated.
+3. Your partner may have contracted it, and they must be treated early.
+STIs sometimes have complications when left untreated.
 Inability to bear children and infertility, death can be the result if not taken care of.

 4. You can also get re-infected.
 Not informing your partner may put you at the risk of contracting it again.
 Your partner may have gotten it from you without knowing.
 After treating yours, you may get it back during sexual intercourse.

 5. It reduces trust in your relationship.
-What do you think will happen if your partner learned about it later?
+What do you think would happen if your partner learned about it later?
 Surely, he or she won’t be happy with you for keeping it away from them.
 They may also find it hard to trust you on other issues.
-Trust is important in building a relationship, you don’t want to lose that.
+Trust is important in building a relationship; you don’t want to lose that.

-Informing your partner about your contracting STI may seem uncomfortable with you.
+Informing your partner about your contracting, STI may seem uncomfortable to you.
 But it is a lesser evil you must do to prevent a greater evil.

 Click here to Read 7 Signs That A Guy Likes You.